 The United States National Security Agency is breaking and undermining core encryption technologies that power the Internet, saying it’s being done for our own protection from terrorists.
 But are we sacrificing our freedoms for fear?

-This is why you should subscribe to a good VPN, based on my research and experience, there are only 4 mobile VPN in this category by big companies, and they are Avast and Opera.
-They offer limited bandwidth, unblock facebook, unblock youtube, speed and no logging are not your main priority, then these two with their reliability secure connection is the must have VPN service.
+This is why you should subscribe to a good VPN.
+Based on my research and experience, there are only 4 mobile VPNs in this category by big companies, and they are Avast and Opera.
+They offer limited bandwidth, unblock facebook, unblock youtube, speed and no logging are not your main priority, then these two with their reliable secure connection is the must have VPN service.

 ↓ 01 – Norton WiFi Privacy | Download Google Android | Apple iOS